 But as time goes on and one finds themselves using an email account on a daily basis, they become a champion emailer.
 Well, that is if there is something like that or with a similar title.
 With time, you become familiar with sifting through your mailboxes, i.e. Inbox, Spam, Drafts, etc. You focus on creating the right responses as quickly and accurately as possible.
 You also need to be able to monitor and prioritize your messages effectively.

 Managing a clean and uncluttered email inbox might prove difficult at this stage.
 To help yourself and find the best possible solution, consider implementing some (or, better yet, all) of the top 10 tricks in this article.
 These have been carefully handpicked from a long list compiled by smart professionals.

 Take a few minutes before you send that email and ask yourself: is it necessary to send it as an email?
 There is some data that is better shared online than sent as an email.
 This way, you minimize the number of responses coming to your email and avoid flooding the recipient’s Inbox folder.

 For example, if you’re interested in sending a huge report to a colleague, you can, of course, opt to email it, but if it’s more than 25 MB, Gmail will first upload it to Google Drive and then send the link to that file.
 This is somewhat double work.
 Fortunately for you, we can show you how to efficiently share large files over the Internet.

 The trick is to use FileWhopper.
-This is an online service that allows you to send large files of any size.
-Professionals use and trust it because it was developed by Auslogics, a verified Microsoft Partner.
-Using FileWhopper is a fast and free way of securely transferring data.
+This is an online service that allows you to send large files and folders of any size.
+Professionals use and trust it because it was developed by Auslogics, a verified Microsoft partner.
+Using FileWhopper is a fast and safe way of transferring data.
 In the example given above, as you realize, there is no need to send an email.